awslabs/lambda-streams-to-firehose/README.md

 }
 ```

 You may choose to restrict the IAM role to be specific to a subset of Kinesis Streams and Firehose endpoints.

-Finally, create an Event Source (citation) for this function from the Kinesis Stream to be forwarded to Firehose.
+Finally, create an Event Source (http://docs.aws.amazon.com/lambda/latest/dg/wt-kinesis-configure-kinesis.html) for this function from the Kinesis Stream to be forwarded to Firehose.

 # Configuration